If you’re wondering what to look for when viewing a house, we’ve got some insights from the experts.

 - Plants give the appearance of tranquil green space, they won’t be there when you move in

-Here’s a list of things to do during and after the viewing:
+Here’s a property viewing checklist for during and after the visit:

 Examine the property